w3f/polkadot-wiki/docs/learn-auction.md

 The method for dividing the parachain slots into intervals was partly inspired by the desire to allow for a greater amount of parachain diversity, and prevent particularly large and well-funded parachains from hoarding slots.
-By making each period a {{ polkadot: six-month duration but the overall slot a 2-year duration :polkadot }} {{ kusama: six-week duration but the overall slot a 24-week duration :kusama }}, the mechanism can cope with well-funded parachains that will ensure they secure a slot at the end of their lease, while gradually allowing other parachains to enter the ecosystem to occupy the durations that are not filled.
+By making each period a {{ polkadot: six-month duration but the overall slot a 2-year duration :polkadot }} {{ kusama: short duration :kusama }}, the mechanism can cope with well-funded parachains that will ensure they secure a slot at the end of their lease, while gradually allowing other parachains to enter the ecosystem to occupy the durations that are not filled.
 For example, if a large, well-funded parachain has already acquired a slot for range 1 - 4, they would be very interested in getting the next slot that would open for 2 - 5.
 Under this mechanism that parachain could acquire period 5 (since that is the only one it needs) and allow range 2 - 4 of the second parachain slot to be occupied by another.